-In dealing with bullying, staff should: □ Never ignore suspected bullying. □ Do not make premature assumption ns.
-Listen carefully to all accounts - se the truth. veral pupils with the same version does not mean they are telling ☐ Adopt a problem-solving approach that moves pupils forward from self-justification. □ Follow up proven cases to check bull ying has not returned. □ Keep detailed records.
+Guidelines for Staff In dealing with bullying, staff should:

+- Never ignore suspected bullying. - Do not make premature assumptions. - Listen carefully to all accounts several pupils with the same version does not mean they are telling the truth. - Adopt a problem-solving approach that moves pupils forward from self-justification.

+- Work with pupils towards restorative justice and non-punitive approaches - Follow up proven cases to check bullying has not returned. - Keep detailed records.